saecula/weather-api/README.md

 clean-coded temperature units
 realistic deployment process
 geocoding support / allow querying by city or address
-    - Would be nice but immediately introduces constraints via cost (if using Google Maps) or rate limits (if using OpenStreetMap)
+    - Would be nice but introduces constraints via cost (if using Google Maps) or possibly rate limits

 ## miss